sentienhq/Sentien-Launcher/qa-suite.md

 * [ ] When searching, pressing enter on the keyboard launches the first result
 * [ ] When keyboard is displayed, scrolling the list down hides the keyboard
 * [ ] When searching, pressing space as the first character does nothing (left-hand side trimming)
-* [ ] Press Zeno icon.
-App list is displayed, and Zeno bar appears with a circular reveal animation
+* [ ] Press Sentien icon.
+App list is displayed, and Sentien bar appears with a circular reveal animation
-* [ ] Press Zeno icon again.
-App list is hidden, and Zeno bar disappears with a circular (un)reveal animation
+* [ ] Press Sentien icon again.
+App list is hidden, and Sentien bar disappears with a circular (un)reveal animation
-* [ ] With keyboard open, press Zeno icon.
+* [ ] With keyboard open, press Sentien icon.
 App list is displayed, and keyboard stays there
-* [ ] With keyboard open, press Zeno icon.
+* [ ] With keyboard open, press Sentien icon.
 The app list is displayed.
 When typing something on the keyboard, app list is hidden, and search results start appearing
-* [ ] Search for something, press Zeno icon.
+* [ ] Search for something, press Sentien icon.
 The app list is displayed.
-Press Zeno icon again, search query has been emptied
+Press Sentien icon again, search query has been emptied
-* [ ] With Zeno set as default launcher, pressing home empties the search field and displays history
+* [ ] With Sentien set as default launcher, pressing home empties the search field and displays history
-* [ ] With Zeno set as default launcher and app list displayed, pressing home hides the app list and displays history
+* [ ] With Sentien set as default launcher and app list displayed, pressing home hides the app list and displays history
 * [ ] When app bar is displayed, pressing back hides the bar and displays history
 * [ ] When search results are displayed, pressing back empties then search field and displays history
-* [ ] When history is displayed, pressing back does not quit Zeno
+* [ ] When history is displayed, pressing back does not quit Sentien
 * [ ] When searching for something, touching the edit text moves the cursor

 #### Menus